 Another key factor to note is vulnerability disclosure time latency.
 In this context, vulnerability disclosure time latency is the delay between a vendor disclosing a vulnerability and the NVD publishing the vulnerability.
 Relying on only one vulnerability news source can leave an organization more at risk if they only rely on the NVD for vulnerability information.

-While the news and information provided by the NVD and others is useful, it doesn’t have the local context that organizations need to move quickly and take the best action for them.
-As organizations continue to expand their IT landscape and shift toward new technologies and services they need to customize their vulnerability and threat ‘news’ that they use to make risk decisions.
+While the news and information provided by the NVD and others is useful, it doesn’t have the local context that organizations need to move quickly and take the best action.
+As organizations continue to expand their IT landscape and shift toward new technologies and services, they need to customize their vulnerability and threat ‘news’ that they use to make risk decisions.
 RiskSense bridges this gap for organizations through vulnerability prioritization, near real-time threat notification, and in-depth vulnerability analysis with the RiskSense Platform.
 Digesting the most comprehensive vulnerability information and providing the constant clarity of what is relevant and urgent for complex organizations.
 The Platform consumes and correlates vulnerability scan data, threat feeds, passive threat analysis, and human intelligence to provide organizations with an automatically generated, comprehensive risk score known as the RiskSense Security Score (RS³).
 This score shows organizations which of their assets, hosts, and/or asset groups are at risk and provides them with prioritized vulnerabilities and remediation tactics, so organizations can optimize their remediation priorities.

 RiskSense provides organizations with a compass guiding them to direct their resources in the most effective manner to reduce cyber risk.
 The Platform gives organizations the means to measure and manage mitigations and maneuver within complex environments to decisively respond to cyber risk exposure.
 To schedule a demonstration of our Platform, visit www.RiskSense.com.